Set Vs. Individual Records for Multipart Print Material (Other Than Periodicals)

 Use an individual record for separate works published in a series.

-• Example: The Great Books of the Western World series—each volume has a separate title
+• Example: The Great Books of the Western World series—each volume has a separate title.

 For multivolume works on the same subject by the same author, published in different years with different titles or subtitles.